Q: Is a strong communication system a must when serving the Empty Nester?

 Providing clarity is ever difficult.
 If each party understands what is to be done than the tasks are much easier.
 There is no better way to get clarity than by meeting face to face.
 Meeting face to face is a lost art.
 Master that and then you have a secret weapon when serving Empty Nester clients.
 We at Quail have made this a priority.

-I hope this helps and thank you for reading Ask The Builder and making The Columbian of Vancouver, WA a part of your day.
+I hope this helps and thank you for reading Ask The Builder.

 Please submit questions to email@example.com.
 Jon can be reached direct at 360.907.5800